We provide the professional

 There are two scenarios for a U.S. citizen's spouse to apply for immigration:

-For more information on spouses of U.S. citizens, please click on the following links:
+For more detailed information about the Immigration of spouses and children of of U.S. citizens, please click on the following links: